asphalt-framework/asphalt-feedreader/README.rst

   :target: https://coveralls.io/github/asphalt-framework/asphalt-feedreader?branch=master
   :alt: Code Coverage

-This Asphalt framework component provides the ability to parse syndication feeds like RSS_ and Atom_.
+This Asphalt framework component provides the ability to monitor syndication feeds like RSS_ and Atom_.
+Arbitrary HTML pages can also be scraped as feeds by means of a custom feed reader class.

 Each feed is polled periodically and subscribers are notified of any newly published entries.
-There is also support for persisting the state of each feed in various kinds of databases.
+There is also support for persisting the state of each feed, so as not to report old items again when the application is restarted.
-Arbitrary HTML pages can also be scraped as feeds by means of a custom feed reader class.

 .. _RSS: http://cyber.harvard.edu/rss/rss.html
 .. _Atom: https://tools.ietf.org/html/rfc4287